 As per Sec.
-3 of Indian Trust Act, 1882 'A "trust" is an obligation annexed to the ownership of property, and arising out of a confidence reposed in and accepted by the owner, or declared and accepted by him, for the benefit of another, or of another and the owner.'
+3 of Indian Trust Act, 1882 ' A "trust" is an obligation annexed to the ownership of property, and arising out of a confidence reposed in and accepted by the owner, or declared and accepted by him, for the benefit of another, or of another and the owner.'
 Thus trustee is the holder of property on behalf of a beneficiary.

 In case of trust banker customer relationship is a special contract.
 When a person entrusts valuable items with another person with an intention that such items would be returned on demand to the keeper the relationship becomes of a trustee and trustier.
-Customers keep certain valuables or securities with the bank for safekeeping or deposits certain money for a specific purpose (Escrow accounts) the banker in such cases acts as a trustee.
+Customers keep certain valuables or securities with the bank for safekeeping or deposits certain money for a specific Definition of Banking and Relationship between Banker and Customer purpose (Escrow accounts) the banker in such cases acts as a trustee.
 Banks charge fee for safekeeping valuable